kenaryn/memoranda/java_memorandum.md

 Use `static` keyword to declare a class member, **shared by all instances** of the class.
 You have not to create an object instance to access the `static` class' members.

+*Nota bene*: a instance variable has its contents initialized in a constructor whereas a class variable's value is is computed in a static (*i.e.* class) initializer.

 2. Object
 An object is an in-memory representation of your class. \